lob/lob-elixir/README.md

 The library requires a valid Lob API key to work properly.
 To acquire an API key, first create an account at [Lob.com](https://dashboard.lob.com/#/register).
 Once you have created an account, you can access your API Keys from the [Settings Panel](https://dashboard.lob.com/#/settings).

 ### API Key Configuration
  The library will by default refer to the `:api_key` config when making authenticated requests.
-If that is not present, it will look for the `LOB_API_KEY` environment variable.
+If that is not present, it will look for the `API_KEY` environment variable.

 ```elixir
 # Configuring an API key with configs